mykelalvis/FATESRD/fate-srd.com/fate-srd.com/fate-core/Extras.md

 Some examples of extras include:

 - Magic and supernatural powers
-- Specialized gear or equipment, like enchanted arms and armor in a fantasy game or hyper-tech in a sci-fi game
+- Specialized gear or equipment, like enchanted arms and armor in a fantasy game or hyper-tech in a sci-figame
 - Vehicles owned by the characters
 - Organizations or locations that the characters rule or have a lot of influence over